GitHubDragonFly/HTML_CSS_JS_Flask/README.md

  - DRACO and KTX2 support was added to the GLTF Viewer:
    - this seems to work fine when using URL (see the screenshot)
    - this should work fine for browsing local files which are either in binary or embedded format (try loading some `.ktx2` or `JPG/PNG` texture file along just to see if and how it changes the object's appearance)
-   - you can also open `.drc` file types either alone or together with a texture file
+   - you can also open `.drc` file types either alone or together with some texture file
  - New Collada DAE Viewer, using Orbit Controls which made the code and GUI slightly simpler (see the screenshot)
  - See GLTF / DRACO / DAE examples in the `Images` folder (most were downloaded from [Three.js](https://github.com/mrdoob/three.js) and there is more examples there if you bother checking it out)